ZizouHuweidi/mission-ama/README.md

 The two included entity types are:

-- User (Employee)
+- User
+- PasswordToken
 - Mission
+- Employee
 - Project
-- PasswordToken

 ### New entity type